Are street signs -- or the newspaper -- looking a little fuzzy these days? It's probably time to see an eye doctor.

 Recommendations from family, friends, and coworkers.
 Think of everyone you know who wears glasses -- they all have eye doctors.
 Ask them.

-Medical organizations.
+Professional organizations.
 The web sites of the American Academy of Ophthalmology and the American Optometric Association both offer ways to find local eye doctors.

 Questions to Ask an Eye Doctor